alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/nacos-example/readme.md

 ## More introduction

 Nacos provides users with service infrastructure including dynamic service discovery, configuration management, service management, etc., to help users build, deliver and manage their microservice platforms more flexibly and easily.
 Based on Nacos, users can build modern cloud native applications centered on "services" more quickly.
 Nacos can be seamlessly integrated with Spring Cloud, Kubernetes/CNCF, Dubbo and other micro-service ecosystems to provide users with a better experience.
 For more information about Nacos, see the [Nacos 项目](https://github.com/alibaba/Nacos).

+In the future, the **Spring-Alibaba-Nacos-Config** module will take on more responsibilities.
+It will serve as a unified configuration management solution for both second-party middleware components and business components.
+For **Spring Boot** (including **Spring AI**) and **Spring Cloud** applications, it will provide centralized configuration hosting and seamless runtime configuration rotation.
+For general business components, it will offer flexible and user-friendly configuration injection and change callback capabilities through the `@NacosConfig` and `@NacosConfigListener` annotations.

 If you have any suggestions or ideas about Spring Cloud Nacos Discovery, please feel free to send them to us in the issue or through other community channels.